J4banuelos/cse15l-lab-reports/Lab-Report-5.md

 **2) A response from a TA**

-Based on your description and the code snippet you shared, the key to understanding why the elements are appearing in reverse order lies in this specific line of your `filter` method:
+Hello Jose, Based on your description and the code snippet you shared, the key to understanding why the elements are appearing in reverse order lies in this specific line of your `filter` method:
 ~~~
 result.add(0, s); // Adding each string to the beginning of the list
 ~~~